-NASA Scientist Talks in Newport About Total Solar Eclipse on Oregon Coast
+NASA Ambassador Talks in Newport About Total Solar Eclipse on Oregon Coast

 (Newport, Oregon) – Sometimes you can't say “it ain't rocket science,” because it really is this time.

-Deep space meets the Oregon coast on Thursday, February 9, when NASA scientist Greg Cermak comes to Newport's Hatfield Marine Science Center for a talk on the spectacular solar eclipse coming to the region in August.
-Cermak, with NASA's Jet Propulsion Laboratory and Washington State University, will also talk about the ten-year anniversary of NASA's STEREO mission and other topics of solar science.
+Deep space meets the Oregon coast on Thursday, February 9, when NASA ambassador Greg Cermak comes to Newport's Hatfield Marine Science Center for a talk on the spectacular solar eclipse coming to the region in August.
+Cermak, formerly with NASA's Jet Propulsion Laboratory and Washington State University, will also talk about the ten-year anniversary of NASA's STEREO mission and other topics of solar science.

 The talk starts at 5 p.m. at the Hatfield's auditorium, and then moves to the other side of Yaquina Bay for an informal question and answer session that starts at 6:30 p.m.
 This happens at the Rogue Ale’s South Beach waterfront location, Brewer’s on the Bay, in the downstairs event room, The entire event is free.

-Cermak is a software engineer and technical trainer with more than thirty years' experience developing high-performance engineering, scientific, and analytical software applications for NASA.
-He's a Solar Ambassador for the space agency, giving science talks around the country.
+Cermak is retired a software engineer and technical trainer with more than thirty years' experience developing high-performance engineering, scientific, and analytical software applications - a career which included a stint with NASA.
+He's now a Solar Ambassador for the space agency, giving science talks around the country.
 He has also taught astrobiology at Washington State University in Vancouver, Washington.

 The total solar eclipse coming in August has special significance for the Oregon coast and the rest of the state.